 Not taking the time to show that immediate respect may also be seen by other students as if it is ok to disregard student identities.
 This, in turn, might send the wrong message to other students around us and influence other student perceptions.
 Remember that kids learn from what they see and experience.
 When other kids see you take the time to use proper pronunciation, they will also do the same thing.

 You will see that most non-English names are given to English language learners.
 As an English learner, a student may feel uncomfortable explaining their name using a language they are still learning.
 I remember feeling very awkward in middle school each time I had to explain my name to teachers.
 Avoid putting kids on the spot during their first day of school because this adds to the stress level they feel getting to know you and others in the school.

 There are several things we can do to pronounce a student’s name correctly and ensure that we value everyone’s identity, including their name.
 A great start may influence student performance and our relationships with students.
 Focus on resolving anything you can control and lessen the negative impact an incorrect pronunciation may bring.

 One thing to keep in mind is the language a name may come from.
 For example, in Spanish, we pronounce all letters sounding out each letter sound.
 I have seen how people tend to change my daughter’s name, Amaia.
-One may rush to say a-may-ah, instead of ah-m-a-e-a.
-For years, I told myself that I would not name my kids a name they had to explain; however, I have seen my daughter explains her name several times.
+For example, one may rush to say a-may-ah, instead of ah-m-a-e-a.
+For years, I told myself that I would not name my kids a name they had to explain; however, I have heard my daughter explain her name several times.

 Consider the following suggestions to foster a positive relationship with all kids.